mmesiti/2025-09-09-workshop/content/audience.md

 ## Course goals

-In this course, you will become familiar with tools and best practices for scientific software development.
+In this course, you will become familiar with tools and good practices for scientific software development.
 This course will not teach a programming language, but we teach the tools you need to do programming well and avoid common inefficiency traps.
 The tools we teach are practically a requirement for any scientist who needs to write code.
-The main focus is on using Git for efficiently writing and maintaining research software.
+The main focus is on using Git for efficiently writing and maintaining research code.

 ## Audience